USS Denver (LPD-9): Collision with USNS Yukon

 On 13 July 2000, the ship was participating in a refueling exercise near the end of a deployment.
 Denver, off the coast of Oahu, collided with its refueling vessel, USNS Yukon.
 Denver's bow was seriously damaged.
 It remained in port at Pearl Harbor undergoing repairs for two weeks.

 Typhoon Morakot

 Beginning on 17 August 2009 Denver started rendering humanitarian assistance to Taiwan due to the destruction caused by Typhoon Morakot.
-Denver was tasked independently to render aid, led by Captain Donald Schmieley along with two embarked squadrons, HM-14 and HSC-25.
+Denver was tasked independently to render aid with two embarked squadrons, HM-14 and HSC-25.

 Cooperating closely with Taiwan Army and Air Force, they were supporting efforts by airlifting food, medical supplies, and providing heavy lift support for earth moving equipment to assist with recovery efforts.
 Due to the sensitive nature surrounding Taiwan, especially with the One China policy, the Department of Defense did not publicly announce relief efforts.
 Denver was planned to be in the vicinity of Taiwan until 22 August 2009 to render aid to the people of Taiwan.
 Denver had just completed the exercise Talisman Saber 2009 and was on her way to her homeport when she was directly tasked with this humanitarian mission.